 Sometimes, a business can choose to have a condition built in to their invoice that says that they will not release a complete version of the service, until payment has been received in full.
 While it’s standard to issue invoices at the end of a job, not all businesses see payment right away.
 They must follow up with the buyer until the payment has been made and comes through.

 Invoicing is, of course, integral to the business making income.
 But the act of invoicing and the process of getting paid are usually quite tedious.
 This is why small businesses and larger teams turn to invoicing software.
-They want to automate many aspects of invoicing.Accounting and invoicing software like zistemo cuts out the repetitive aspects of creating and… Click To Tweet
+They want to automate many aspects of invoicing.Accounting and invoicing software like zistemo cuts out the repetitive aspects of creating and sending an invoice.
+Click To Tweet

 Everything – including inventory, hours worked on a project, team members, hourly rates, unit prices, customer information and company logos – stay within this software.